 16VAC25-220-60.
-Requirements for higher-risk workplaces. with mixed-vaccination status employees hazards or job tasks classified at medium exposure risk.
-16
+Requirements for higher-risk workplaces. with mixed-vaccination status employees hazards or job tasks classified at medium exposure risk.17

 A. The requirements in this section for employers with higher-risk workplaces with mixed-vaccination status employees hazards or job tasks classified as medium exposure risk apply in addition to requirements contained in 16VAC25-220-40, 16VAC25-70, and 16VAC25-80.

-Employers shall take the additional steps in subsections B, C, and D to mitigate the spread of COVID-19 for employees who are not fully vaccinated, and otherwise at-risk employees in workplaces (which include, but are not limited to, manufacturing, meat and poultry processing, high-volume retail and grocery, transit, seafood processing, correctional facilities, jails, detention centers, and juvenile detention centers) where there is heightened risk due to the following types of factors:
+Employers shall take the additional steps in subsections B, C, and D to mitigate the spread of COVID-19 for employees who are not fully vaccinated, employees who are fully vaccinated but work in a place of employment with substantial or high community transmission, and otherwise at-risk employees in workplaces (which include, but are not limited to, manufacturing, meat and poultry processing, high-volume retail and grocery, transit, seafood processing, correctional facilities, jails, detention centers, and juvenile detention centers) where there is heightened risk due to the following types of factors: